Back to stories

 By releasing Alpamayo as an open platform, NVIDIA accomplishes several goals simultaneously.
 It accelerates the broader AV ecosystem, which drives demand for NVIDIA's DRIVE hardware.
 It attracts researchers and developers who build on NVIDIA tools and become advocates for the stack.
 And it positions NVIDIA as a neutral party that enables competition rather than competing directly with automotive OEMs.

-This approach has worked in other domains.
-NVIDIA's CUDA ecosystem became dominant partly because the company invested heavily in tools and libraries that made the platform more valuable.
+This approach is consistent with NVIDIA's other open-source releases, including NemoClaw for enterprise AI agents.
+The CUDA ecosystem became dominant partly because the company invested heavily in tools and libraries that made the platform more valuable.
 Alpamayo follows the same playbook for physical AI.

 Broader Context